LucasMolander/eBay-Fun/README.md

 * I excluded `Collector's Edition` and `International Collector's Edition` from the `reprint` type.
 * I excluded Time Spiral sets (`Time Spiral`, `Planar Chaos`, and `Future Sight`).

+## Old Set Considerations
+For `Antiquities`, `Arabian Nights`, `Fallen Empires`, `Homelands`, `Legends`, and `The Dark`, I (with the help of [MTG card search](https://magiccards.info/)) manually transcribed and dynamically parse the rarities of old sets.
+When there were conflicts (for example: ), I averaged and rounded down to err on the side of safety (I would prefer the program underestimate a set rather than overestimate a set).

 ## License
 MIT License